PETAR: Localized Findings Generation with Mask-Aware Vision-Language Modeling for PET Automated Reporting: PETAR model design

-\subsection{Focal Prompt}
+\subsection{Focal prompt}

-A core issue of lesion-level understanding is that lesions are often a very small part of a volume, and so standard approaches lead to a risk of information loss during common global processing steps, such as resizing or cropping.
-For instance, in our dataset, the average lesion occupies less than 1\% of the total scan volume.
-To address this, we introduce a 3D focal prompt to provide a localized, high-resolution view of the lesion, similar to prior work \cite{finecaption, dam}.
+A key bottleneck in lesion-level understanding is that lesions are often a very small part of a volume, and so standard approaches lead to a risk of information loss during common global processing steps, such as resizing, cropping, or downsampling.
+For instance, in our dataset, the average binary mask $\mM$, occupies less than 0.1\% of the total scan volume, and the sizes range from 0.01\% to 2\%.
+To address this, we extended the ideas of the Describe Anything Model \cite{dam} to create a 3D focal prompt input to provide a localized, high-resolution view of the lesion.

-We first center the crop around the mask \( M \) and extract a cubic subvolume encompassing the region of interest.
-To improve robustness and avoid overfitting to fixed spatial positions, we apply random spatial perturbations to both the cube center and its side length, with deviations constrained to 20\% of the original mask center and cube size.
+We first center the crop on the mask $\mM$ and extract a cubic subvolume covering the region of interest.
+To enhance robustness and avoid overfitting to fixed spatial positions, we apply random spatial perturbations to both the cube center and its side length, limiting deviations to 20\% of the original mask center and cube size.
 The crop is adjusted such that the mask remains fully contained within the subcube, ensuring complete lesion visibility in the focal prompt.

-Let the lesion mask centroid be \( c_M \in \mathbb{R}^3 \) and the desired crop size be \( r \).
-We introduce small random perturbations to both the center and size to improve robustness:
+Specifically, we denote the lesion mask center as \( c \in \mathbb{R}^3 \) and the desired crop size as \( r \).
+We apply the small random perturbations to both the center and size as follows: